johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-29-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 ## Testing the authentication

-We're going to replace the contents of the `src/App.tsx` file in the `AppFrontEnd` project with the following code.
-This code will call the `/api/me` endpoint on the ASP.NET backend server to get the user information from the cookie set by the Static Web Apps CLI local authentication emulator and display it in the browser.
+We're going to replace the contents of the `src/App.tsx` file in the `AppFrontEnd` project with code that will call the `/api/me` endpoint on the ASP.NET backend server to get the user information from the cookie set by the Static Web Apps CLI local authentication emulator and display it in the browser.
 If the user is not authenticated, it will show a login link.

+A reminder, we're using React and TypeScript for our front end.
+But that's just because it's my preference; this technique is front end agnostic.
+You can use whatever framework (or none) that you like.

+Our implementation will look like this:

 ```tsx
 import { useState, useEffect } from 'react';